'General Hospital' Spoilers: Nina Hatches A Plan, Bobbie Confronts Sonny, And Lucy Considers Coming Clean

 Battles between Kiki and her mother are nothing new, of course, but the relationship had seemed somewhat better in recent months.
 However, GH teasers share that this time, they will argue about Kiki’s work at GH, as it seems that Ava won’t think it’s the right path for her daughter.
 It sounds as if Kiki will stand her ground, though, telling her mother to back off.

-As the week continues, General Hospital spoilers detail that Ava will have reason to celebrate and Jason will be struggling with guilt and memories of his past.
+As the week continues, General Hospital spoilers detail that Ava will have reason to celebrate, and Jason will be struggling with guilt and memories of his past.
 Some fans have voiced frustrations over the direction this storyline seems to be headed, feeling as if the writers are forgetting some of the specifics of Jason and Jake’s missing years.
 However, people hope that things come together and make sense as this moves forward.

 Friday brings a unique episode, the type that the show hasn’t done in a while.
 Jane Elliot is leaving her role as Tracy and her last episode airs next week.
 Before she’s gone for good, GH teasers reveal that she’ll be featured in a standalone episode that airs on April 28.
 This show puts Tracy “on trial” for all of her past mistakes and antics and it will include tons of flashbacks to honor Jane’s decades with the series.
 From the looks of things, this will be a comical and emotional episode.

 How far will Carly go to get back at Sonny, and will she end up accidentally pushing Nelle and Michael together?
-When will the truth about Morgan’s medications emerge and is there a big twist on the way regarding Anna, her current schemes, and her past with Valentin?
-General Hospital spoilers tease that things are really heating up with big things coming during the May sweeps and fans cannot wait to see where things head next.
+When will the truth about Morgan’s medications emerge, and is there a big twist on the way regarding Anna, her current schemes, and her past with Valentin?
+General Hospital spoilers tease that things are really heating up with big things coming during the May sweeps, and fans cannot wait to see where things head next.

 [Featured Image by Alberto E. Rodriguez/Getty Images]